top of page

 2. Promote Awareness of Hunger and Fullness Cues

 Teach your teen to tune in to their body’s signals.
-Before eating, ask them to assess how hungry they feel.
-During meals, encourage them to eat slowly and check in with themselves to notice when they feel satisfied.
-This helps prevent overeating and promotes a healthier relationship with food.
-Use the hunger ruler below as a tool to help tune into hunger cues.
+Before eating, ask them to assess their hunger levels.
+During meals, encourage them to eat slowly.
+They should check in with themselves to notice when they feel satisfied.
+This practice helps prevent overeating and promotes a healthier relationship with food.

 Hunger ruler - mindful eating tips for teens